15 Health Benefits Of

 There's also the chance the out layer of the peppercorn is removed which may lead to many important healthful compounds not being present.

 Another advantage of peppercorns is that they retain their freshness indefinitely while pepper powder retains the freshness for about 3 months.
+The taste of a freshly cracked peppercorn is far and away superior to stale powdered pepper, too.

 Storing black pepper